rusefi/rusefi_documentation/WBO.md

 Q: Any troubleshooting hints when things do not work?

-A: VM wire between CJ125 and sensor is virtual ground, should measure 2.5v when sensor is disconnected.
+A: VM wire between CJ125 and sensor is virtual ground, should measure 2.5v when sensor is connected and when sensor is disconnected.